AlfredLop/sinch_assesment/ingestion/README.md

 Ensure that the correct configurations are set in the `servers_local.json` file and that the source directory contains valid CSV/TXT files.

 ---

-This document serves as a comprehensive guide to understanding and working with the ingestion pipeline.
-Let me know if you need any additional details or modifications!